 10:00am Girls Gym

-Girls and different than boys.
+Girls are different from boys.
 That difference is most pronounced in physical activity.
 While bodily training is of some value (1 Tim 4:8), it must respect the differences between male and female.
 This time provides an opportunity for the girls to learn different sports, build teamwork, expend energy, and have fun.

 11:00am Boys Gym